rosyberti/website/python-course/index.md

 * Data Structures: Sets
 * Practice Problems: Sets
 * Logical Operators and If Statements
+* Practice Problems: Logical Operators and If Statements
 * Loops
+* Practice Problems: Loops
 * Functions
-* Modules and the Math Package
-* The NumPy Module
-* The Pandas Module
+* Practice Problems: Functions
-* Git and GitHub
+* Classes
-* The Basics of SQL
+* Practice Problems: Classes

 Additional details about the instructor and this course are listed below.